-Below are the five major points why you should use SASS:
+Below are the five significant points why you should use it:

-- Variables: Unlike CSS where you always have to go back and check for your previous styles, SASS has variables which store information and can be reused.
-All color values, font stack, etc can be stored and used whenever needed.
+- Variables: Unlike CSS, where you always have to go back and check for your previous styles, it has variables that store information and can be reused.
+You can keep and use all color values, font stack, etc., whenever needed.

-- @import: CSS does have @import which pulls all other styles, but it does not create another HTTP request.
-SASS is a pre-processor which will pull all files before it compiles the CSS.
+- @import: CSS has @import, which pulls all other styles but does not create another HTTP request.
+It is a preprocessor that will pull all files before it compiles the CSS.
 As a result, the CSS page is handled by one HTTP request.
-The request can be broken down into chunks and will still serve only one page to the browser.
+Breaking down the request into chunks still serves only one page to the browser.

-- Color functions: SASS has different functions which are similar to CSS.
+- Color functions: It has different functions which are similar to CSS.
 All these can be easily used in SASS.

 - @extend: @extend allows us to share a set of CSS properties from one selector to another.

-- Mixins: Mixins are declarations which can be used throughout the site.
+- Mixins: Mixins are declarations that can be used throughout the site.

 How does this Technology Help you Grow in your Career?

 This has been a Guide to What is SASS?
-Here we discussed the concepts, definition, working, advantages and career growth of SASS.
+Here we discussed the concepts, working, advantages, and career growth.
 You can also go through our other suggested articles to learn more –